Predicted to Purchase Product: Propensity v2

 What product are you likely to buy that:

-- Is a product/product line you are already purchase (continuity)
+• Is a product/product line you have already purchased (continuity)

 We predict the entire catalog – every product line